helgridly/canonize/canon/brain-manipulation-dystopia.md

 Secured areas are blocked off by an "I don't feel like going here" field that makes you want to leave.

-Civilian regulators attempting to battle "yes" fields aimed at the sidewalk near stores.People adapt, overriding their instinct with rationality, with the unfortunate side effect of blunting their self awareness.
+Civilian regulators attempting to battle "yes" fields aimed at the sidewalk near stores.
+People adapt, overriding their instinct with rationality, with the unfortunate side effect of blunting their self awareness.

 Taking a child anywhere is even more of a nightmare.